Undergraduate Academic Regulations

 Class Attendance and Withdrawal

-Attendance policy - Attendance policy is ordinarily established by individual faculty.
+Attendance policy is ordinarily established by individual faculty.
 If an instructor does not provide a written attendance policy statement during the first week of classes, a student is permitted to accumulate a total of nine hours of absences in a three credit-hour course, or the equivalent in courses carrying other credit hours.
 Regular attendance at class or laboratory is a student obligation.
 Students are expected to account to individual instructors for absences and, at the discretion of the instructors, to make up all work missed because of absence.
 Students absent from a previously announced quiz or test may be given a zero on the quiz or test.
-To be permitted to take a final examination at a time other than the date and time published in the Schedule of Courses, students must have permission of the instructor and the dean of the college offering the course.
+To be permitted to take a final examination at a time other than the date and time published on the Web at https://www.columbusstate.edu/academics/exams/, students must have permission of the instructor and the dean of the college offering the course.

-Course withdrawals - Students wishing to drop a course after the last official day of schedule change must officially withdraw from the course.
-A withdrawal form must be submitted to the Office of the Registrar.
-Prior to the W grade deadline as published in the Schedule of Courses, a grade of W will be assigned by the registrar unless a grade of WF has already been assigned by the instructor for excessive absences.
+Students who wish to drop a course after the last official day of schedule change must officially withdraw from the course.
+Students must withdraw using the Integrated Student Information System (ISIS) on the university's Web.
+Prior to the W grade deadline as published on the Web under Registration Information on the Class Schedules page, a grade of W will be assigned by the registrar unless a grade of WF has already been assigned by the registrar for excessive absences.
 A grade of WF will be assigned when a withdrawal form is received in the Office of the Registrar after the deadline.
-A student may appeal the assignment of a WF grade by submitting to the registrar documentation of non-academic hardship.
+A student may appeal the assignment of a WF grade by submitting to the Office of the Registrar documentation of non-academic hardship.
 Students may not withdraw from a required learning support course with a grade of W while remaining in degree level courses.
 To remain in degree level courses, the grade in the learning support course must be a WF and would be considered a learning support attempt.
-Refer to the Schedule of Courses book for specific dates and additional information regarding course withdrawal.
+A grade of W will not affect a student's GPA.
+However, withdrawing from classes could affect a student's future enrollment status, especially for those receiving financial aid.
+It is the student's responsibility to determine the impact withdrawing from classes would have on academic standing and degree progress.
+Refer to the Registration, Policies, and Services section on the Web at http://registration.colstate.edu for specific dates and additional information regarding course withdrawal.

 Columbus State University uses a 4.0 grade point system.